therealsphinx/support.balsamiq.com/content/misc/ipad.md

 * * *

-## Does Mockups come with iPad controls included?
+## Does Mockups Come with iPad Controls Included?

 Yes!
 Balsamiq Mockups ships with an iPad control and other iOS controls, shown below.